Academic Catalog

 PTBS 50800 Evidence Based Practice I (NLA)

-Explore how research literature can guide clinical decision making and form the basis for contemporary physical therapist practice.
+Explores how research literature can guide clinical decision making and form the basis for contemporary physical therapist practice.
 Emphasize how evidence is used to answer clinical questions that affect the examination process, evaluation procedures, and interventions commonly used by physical therapists.
 Examine the historical background for evidence based practice.
 Analyze the fundamental components of evidence based practice.
-Prerequisites: MATH 14400, MATH 14500, MATH 15500, MATH 21600 or PSYC 20700; and PTBS 50100.
+Prerequisites: PTBS 50100.
 (S,Y)

 3 Credits